awsdocs/aws-cdk-guide/v1/get_secrets_manager_value.md

 ------

+**Tip**
-Use the [create\-secret](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html) CLI command to create a secret from the command\-line, such as when testing:
+Use the [create\-secret](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_secretsmanager.Secret.html) CLI command to create a secret from the command\-line, such as when testing:

 ```
 aws secretsmanager create-secret --name ImportedSecret --secret-string mygroovybucket
 ```

-The command returns an ARN you can use for the example\.
+The command returns an ARN you can use with the above example\.

+Once you have created a `Secret` instance, you can get the secret's value from the instance's `secretValue` attribute\.
+The value is represented by a `[SecretValue](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_core.SecretValue.html)` instance, a special type of [Tokens](tokens.md)\.
+As it is a token, it has meaning only after resolution; your CDK app does not need to access its actual value, but can instead pass the `SecretValue` instance \(or its string or numeric representation\) to whatever CDK method needs the value\.